chetnashah/webconcepts/html5basics.md

 ```
 The two important attributes here are:
   * action : defines location URL where the form's collected data
   should be sent when it is submitted.
+If action is empty string, the form data will be sent to same location as current URL.

   * method : the HTTP method used to send the data with.